darktasevski/CompSci/README.md

-# CompSci repository
+# STEM repository

-Notes on all stuff related to Computer science and programming.
+Notes on all stuff related to Physic, Math, Computer science and programming.